alexander-williamson/Generate-Signature/README.md

 Generate-Signature
 ==================

-Generate a Microsoft Outlook Signature via Powershell and a HTML Template
+Generate a Microsoft Outlook Signature via Powershell and a HTML Template from Active Directory results for the current user.
+Run this every login to ensure up to date signatures.

 Instructions
 ============